Medical School Engagement Program

 • Support the awarding of two medical student Excellence in Endocrinology Awards each year.

-• Report program outcomes: Summary of yearly outreach activities, reporting on participation in monthly interest group sessions throughout the award period, and descriptions of best practices and challenges identified for interest group implementation.
+• Support outcomes reporting: Summary of yearly outreach activities, reporting on participation in monthly interest group sessions throughout the award period, and descriptions of best practices and challenges identified for interest group implementation.

 • Host annual site visit with Endocrine Society program staff.